 The Unlicensed Apprentice Program is a structured and disciplined program.
 The UA is required to wear a uniform (once the students uniform has been issued the fees are non-refundable) and march to and from classes.
 Apprentices must adhere to strict grooming standards.
 Students are not allowed to wear jewelry or makeup.
 Students are not permitted to have cars on campus, and are not allowed to leave the campus.
 Drug and alcohol use are prohibited at all times and students may be required to submit to drug and/or alcohol testing.

 An applicant must be self-motivated to succeed in the classroom and other assigned areas of detail.
 The UA is observed and monitored during all phases of training.
 Excelling in the classroom is not the only requirement.
 A UA must also possess a strong work ethic to succeed.

 All apprentices must comply with the Program’s Rules and Regulations.
 Apprentices are required to sign a copy of the Rules and Regulations upon arrival.
-A copy of the Rules and Regulations is included in the application materials.
 Disciplinary issues are handled by a Review Board which consists of staff and members of the UA Program.
 Demerits are issued for violations of the rules and regulations.
 Five demerits will result in dismissal from the Program.